Abdulkadir2770/tic-tac-toe/README.md

-A comprehensive TIC TAC TOE game
+A comprehensive TIC TAC TOE game created using HTML, CSS and JS.
+It can be played on the browser.